shymega/singlerss/README.md

 # Configuration

-SingleRSS is configured by environment variables.
+singlesrs is configured by environment variables.

 See `.env.sample`.
 You _must_ copy `.env.sample` to `.env`.